-To review the submitted materials of all qualified students and, by consensus, recommend to the vice president for student life students to receive the Ubuntu Award and students to receive
+To review the submitted materials of all qualified students and, by consensus, recommend to the vice president for student life students to receive the Ubuntu Award and students to receive admission to the Pinnacle Society.

 Section 7.
 TITLE IX COMMITTEE